NICE TA279 Vertebral fractures - vertebroplasty and kyphoplasty (April 2013)

 - NICE TA160: Raloxifene is not recommended as a treatment option for the primary prevention of osteoporotic fragility fractures in postmenopausal women (August 2017)

 - NICE TA161: Raloxifene is recommended as an alternative treatment option for the secondary prevention of osteoporotic fragility fractures in postmenopausal women (August 2017)

 - Granules 2g sachet (£27.08 = 28 sachets)

 - See MHRA warning in notes below

-- Strontium ranelate is being discontinued at the end of August 2017, patients currently taking this medication will require a review and a fracture risk assessment.
+- Strontium ranelate was discontinued at the end of August 2017, patients taking this medication require a review and a fracture risk assessment.

 - Use of strontium ranelate is now restricted to treatment of severe osteoporosis: i) in postmenopausal women at high risk of fracture; ii) in men at increased risk of fracture (see MHRA warning below).